GabeScott/standard-works-vault/General Conference/2015 October - Be Not Afraid, Only Believe.md

 Brethren, let me be clear: there is nothing noble or impressive about being cynical.
 Skepticism is easy—anyone can do it.
 It is the faithful life that requires moral strength, dedication, and courage.
 Those who hold fast to faith are far more impressive than those who give in to doubt when mysterious questions or concerns arise.

 But it should not surprise us that faith is not valued by society.
 The world has a long history of rejecting that which it does not understand.
 And it has particular trouble understanding things it cannot see.
 But just because we cannot see something with our physical eyes does not mean it doesn’t exist.
-Indeed, “there are more things in heaven and earth ... than are dreamt of” in our textbooks, scientific journals, and worldly philosophies.8 The universe is filled with wonders profound and astonishing—things that can be comprehended only through spiritual eyes.
+Indeed, “there are more things in heaven and earth … than are dreamt of” in our textbooks, scientific journals, and worldly philosophies.[^8] The universe is filled with wonders profound and astonishing—things that can be comprehended only through spiritual eyes.

+## The Promise of Belief

 When we choose to believe, exercise faith unto repentance, and follow our Savior, Jesus Christ, we open our spiritual eyes to splendors we can scarcely imagine.
-Thus our belief and faith will grow stronger, and we will see even more.9
+Thus our belief and faith will grow stronger, and we will see even more.[^9]

-Brethren, I testify that even in the toughest of times, the Savior will say to you as He said to an anxious father on a crowded street in Galilee, “Be not afraid, only believe.”10
+Brethren, I testify that even in the toughest of times, the Savior will say to you as He said to an anxious father on a crowded street in Galilee, “Be not afraid, only believe.”[^10]

 We can choose to believe.

 For in belief, we discover the dawn of light.

-We will discover truth.11
+We will discover truth.[^11]

-We will find peace.12
+We will find peace.[^12]

-Because of our belief, we will never hunger, never thirst.13 The gifts of God’s grace will enable us to be true to our faith and will fill our soul like “a well of water springing up into everlasting life.”14 We will experience true and lasting joy.15
+Because of our belief, we will never hunger, never thirst.[^13] The gifts of God’s grace will enable us to be true to our faith and will fill our soul like “a well of water springing up into everlasting life.”[^14] We will experience true and lasting joy.[^15]

 Therefore, my dear friends, my beloved brethren in the priesthood of God: